verana-labs/verana-visualizer/README.md

 This creates a `Deployment` and a `Service` of type `LoadBalancer`.

+For production deployments to https://vis.testnet.verana.network/, we use GitHub Actions for continuous deployment:

+1. Every push to `main` branch triggers the workflow
+2. The Docker image is built and pushed to Docker Hub
+3. The Kubernetes deployment is updated with the new image
+4. An Ingress resource is created to expose the application at https://vis.testnet.verana.network/

+The workflow file is at `.github/workflows/cd.yaml`.

-- To customize environment variables, edit `k8s/deployment.yaml` under the `env:` section.
+- To customize environment variables, edit `k8s/deployment.yaml` under the `env:` section
-- Health probes and resource requests/limits are preconfigured.
+- Health probes and resource requests/limits are preconfigured
+- The `NEXT_PUBLIC_BASE_URL` environment variable is set to ensure assets load correctly

 ---